Todd Day: Coaching career

 Day was named head coach for the Arkansas Impact of the Premier Basketball League, in December 2007.
 The Impact began their season in January 2008 and played their home games in Little Rock's Barton Coliseum, but are no longer in operation.
 Day led the Impact to the 2008 Championship Game, losing to the Rochester Razorsharks 142–112.
 Day entered high school coaching when he was named head coach at the Memphis Academy of Health and Sciences, where he coached for five seasons.
 He became the head coach at his alma mater, Hamilton High School, when former head coach Keelon Lawson resigned to join Josh Pastner's staff at the University of Memphis.
 He also worked as an assistant coach for Team Penny, a Memphis-based AAU team founded by head coach Penny Hardaway.
 In June 2016, Day was named head coach of the Men's Basketball program at Philander Smith College in Little Rock, AR.
 His son T.J.
 Day serves as an assistant coach for the team.

+College

 Personal

 Todd Day was inducted as a member of the 2008 class of the Arkansas Sports Hall of Fame, and he was one of nine former Razorbacks inducted into the Southwest Conference Hall of Fame in November 2015.
 Day is a member of Alpha Phi Alpha fraternity.